Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 ## Register Identifier

-You can register a unique identifier for the router:
+You can register an unique identifier for the router:

 ```swift
 class EditorViewRouter: ZIKAnyViewRouter {